Rats in Drains in Dublin: Signs, Causes and What to Do

 In simple terms:

-• drain repairs can remove the structural route rats are using
+• Drain repairs can remove the structural route that rats are using

-• sealing and proofing help stop rats entering through gaps around pipes, walls or vents
+• Sealing and proofing help stop rats from entering through gaps around pipes, walls or vents

 Used correctly, these measures can work together as part of a more complete rodent control plan.